ml-struct-bio/drgnai/README.md

-# :dragon::robot: CryoDRGN-AI: _Ab initio_ cryo-EM reconstruction #
+# :dragon::robot: CryoDRGN-AI: _Ab initio_ cryo-EM and cryo-ET reconstruction #

-CryoDRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous cryo-EM reconstruction.
+CryoDRGN-AI is a neural network-based algorithm for _ab initio_ heterogeneous cryo-EM and cryo-ET subtomogram reconstruction.
-The method leverages the expressive representation capacity of neural models and implements a two-stage joint inference procedure of poses and heterogeneous conformational states to enable single-shot reconstruction of noisy, large cryo-EM datasets.

-Note: We are currently merging this standalone version of cryoDRGN-AI into the [cryodrgn](https://github.com/ml-struct-bio/cryodrgn) software package.
-Please check back for updates.

 ## Documentation ##